Learn how to communicate your research

 Who can benefit from my training

-REF-returnable academics and departments who want to discover how best to disseminate and evaluate their findings across multiple platforms and networks and increase the impact of their research.
+Academics and departments who want to discover how best to disseminate and evaluate their findings across multiple platforms and networks and increase the impact of their research, as well as support their REF and impact statements.

 Library, information and other professionals who support academics in scholarly communications and research evaluation.